argiacomi/react-base-components/src/components/Utils/Popper/README.md

 ## Popper

-A React component that provides a customizable popper tooltip.
+A React component that provides a customizable popper.
 It is built using the following sub-components:

-- Popper -> HOC wrapping:
+- Popper
 - BasePopper
+- Portal
+- PopperTooltip
+- PopperContent
 - PopperArrow
-- PopperTooltip

 ### Usage